PvE Discipline Priest Rotations & Cooldowns

 • Void Shift

 You can use this to save another player who is about to take a deathblow, or even to save yourself.
-Just remember that you (or the other player) will be very low and will need probably need immediate healing afterward.
+Just remember that you (or the other player) will be very low and will probably need immediate healing afterward.
 It can be a good idea to use Desperate Prayer or another personal cooldown alongside this for that reason.

 Mana Cooldowns